heet2000/Launchpad/README.md

 ### Running the Application

-1. Make sure your backend server is running on port 5003

-2. Start the development server:
+1. Start the development server:
    ```
    npm start
    ```